abaddon/POC_DDD_ddmandate/README.md

 The scope of this POC is to implement a service based on:

- - [EventStorming](https://www.eventstorming.com/)  to help me to discover the domain,
+ - [EventStorming](https://www.eventstorming.com/)  to help me to discover the domain and then define the logic on the paper
- - [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html) as methodology to organise the domain model
+ - [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html), it's the approach that I want to follow to manage the business logic and its information
  - [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) as architectural pattern to organise all the components of the services

 The main goals that I want to achive are: